-- Separate sick children from well children.
-Sick children should be placed in designated exclusion area (sick room) - Keep sick child comfortable by providing separate cot or toy.
+- 1. Separate sick children from well children.
+Sick children are to be placed in designated exclusion area (sick room or outbreak room) with a supervising staff. - Keep sick child comfortable by providing separate cot or toy.
 Clean and disinfect cots and toy after use.
 Do not allow sick child to participate in group water play activities - If possible, designate specific staff to care for sick children.
-Ideally, child care staff should not care for sick and well children at the same time. - 4.
-Contact parent t pick up sick child and remind them about exclusion policy - Follow the policy and procedure for exclusion periods.
+Ideally, child care staff should not care for sick and well children at the same time.
+Supervising staff should wear a mask while in the outbreak room with sick child. - 4.
+Contact parent to pick up sick child and remind them about exclusion policy - Follow the policy and procedure for exclusion periods.
 The Common Childhood Illness booklet covers typical exclusion periods. - 6.
-Update the Illness Tracking Form - 7.
-Post the Yellow Illness Sign or a similar notification at the front door to inform parents of symptoms of illness along with fact sheet when required.
+The Educator must update the Illness Tracking Form - Supervisor will post the Yellow Illness Sign or a similar notification at the front door to inform parents of symptoms of illness along with fact sheet when required or email the parents of symptoms of illness (general) email